DELTA

 Synopsis: Inger Petri and Jeff Mallow

-visit the desert salt pans of Lake Eyre in South Australia to view television reception
+visit the desert salt pans of Lake Eyre in South Australia at the

-tests.
-They find a dismantled hut, a half-crazed man and attempted murder.
+supply gone, a hostile half-crazed engineer armed with a gun and attempted murder.
 Soon they find

 themselves having to fight for survival with an injured man, and no food, water, radio,